Riven Build Guide by LimitlessHavoc

 Tips for early game:

-During mid game most ADCs are at their weakest so use this to your advantage and kill them when possible, after 5.22 this is less of the case as ADCs are now the big bosses of league however my statement still holds true as they can only get stronger from then so try to shut down the enemy ADC as early as possible.
-If you are behind it is key that you roam mid or bot as you can snowball from kills from other lanes.
+During mid game most ADCs are at their weakest so use this to your advantage and kill them when possible.
+If you are behind it is key that you keep farming and roam mid or bot as you can snowball from kills from other lanes aswell.

 Generally as Riven you should split push when you're ahead of your enemy laner or your team is behind.
 This is in order to draw people top, this opens up objectives for your team such as towers and dragon which can put your team back into the game.